-During priority 9 multicast streams, the analog volume control is bypassed and the volume level is set to maximum.
+During priority 9 multicast streams, the volume is set to maximum.

 Note SIP calls, multicast streams, ring tones, ringback tones, and nightring tones are all prioritized.

 Ringtones and Nightringtones Ringtones all play at the same priority level.
 This means that it is possible to have a nightring tone and a normal ringtone playing at the same time.